kumar-shridhar/PyTorch-BayesianCNN/README.md

 ### Recording Mean and Variance:
 If `record_mean_var` is `True`, then mean and variances for layers in `record_layers` list will be logged in checkpoints directory.
-Your can also specify recording frequency per epoch.
+You can also specify recording frequency per epoch.
 All these mentioned parameters can be modified in `config_bayesian.py`.
+#### Notes:
-Note that, the recording will only take place during the training phase of the model.
+1. The recording will only take place during the training phase of the model.
+2. Choose `recording_freq_per_epoch` as a multiple of number of training iterations.
+It's not necessary but this will record exactly that many times.
+   Example: for `num_iteration = 96`, `recording_freq_per_epoch = 48`.
+Therefore, `step_size` will be 2 and will record exactly 48 times.
+   But for `num_iteration = 96`, `recording_freq_per_epoch = 49`.
+Therefore, `step_size` will be 1 and will record 96 times.
+3. Choosing `recording_freq_per_epoch` higher than number of training iterations will raise `ZeroDivisionError`.

 In order to visualize the recorded values, `visualize_mean_var.py` contains `draw_distributions` and `draw_lineplot` methods.
-Just pass the path for the log file, type of values (mean/variance) and the weight for which recording need to be visualized.
+Following are the arguments which needs to be passed to `visualize_mean_var.py`:
+1. `--filename`: Path to log file.
+2. `--data_type`: Draw plots for what? `mean` or `std`?
+Default is `'mean'`.
+3. `--node_no`: Index of the node for which to draw plots.
+Index is after flattening of the layer.
+Default is 0 i.e, first node.
+4. `--plot_type`: Which plot to draw?
+Currently we support lineplot and distplot.
+Default is `'lineplot'`.
+5. `--plot_time`: Pauses the plot for this much amount of time before updating it.
+Default is 1 second.
+6. `--save_plots`: Whether to save plots or not.
+Default is 0 for No. 1 is for Yes.
+7. `--save_dir`: Directory for saving plots.
+Must end with `'/'`.
+If not provided, default directory will be `filename_directory/plots/`.

 ---------------------------------------------------------------------------------------------------------